A1K28/multipendulum/README.md

 ![](trimmed-pendulum-mp4-gif.gif)

 ## Accession
-To run this project simply clone the repository, install the dependency and run the script:
+To run this project, simply clone the repository, install the dependency and run the script:
 ```bash
 pip install pygame
 python py_pend_proj.py